 Oscar Snubs and Omissions:

-Eccentric David Lynch's director-nominated film Blue Velvet was only nominated once - and Lynch lost.
-Although Dennis Hopper was nominated in the same year for his supporting role as Shooter - the father of a small-town basketball player in Hoosiers, his scary, moving performance as abusive psycho Frank Booth in Lynch's film should have been nominated instead.
+Eccentric David Lynch's director-nominated film Blue Velvet was only nominated once for Best Director - and Lynch lost.
+Although Dennis Hopper was nominated in the same year for his supporting role as Shooter - the father of a small-town basketball player in Hoosiers, his scary, moving performance as abusive and sadistic psycho Frank Booth in Lynch's film should have been nominated instead.
 Isabella Rosselini was also un-nominated for her fearless role as the victimized soulful lounge singer Dorothy Valens, masochistically-linked to the obscenity-spewing, velvet-fixated, nitrous-oxide inhaling Frank.